MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/dashboard-incoming-cases.md

 ----------- | -------
-Topic | Artificial intelligence clustering of cases based on language understanding applied to case titles Volume | The percent change in volume over the specified time period Number of cases | The new cases associated with this topic Volume change | The incoming volume of cases associated with this topic in the current period minus the incoming volume of cases associated with this topic in the previous period
+Topic | Artificial intelligence clustering of cases based on language understanding applied to case titles Volume | The percent change in volume over the specified time period New cases | The new cases associated with this topic Volume change | The incoming volume of cases associated with this topic in the current period minus the incoming volume of cases associated with this topic in the previous period
-Average resolve time | The average resolution time of resolved new cases associated with this topic Resolve rate | The resolved new cases associated with this topic divided by the total new cases associated with this topic Average CSAT  | The sum of CSAT scores associated with this topic divided by the count of resolved cases associated with this topic that have CSAT values
+Average resolution time | The average resolution time of resolved new cases associated with this topic Resolution rate | The resolved new cases associated with this topic divided by the total new cases associated with this topic Average CSAT  | The sum of CSAT scores associated with this topic divided by the count of resolved cases associated with this topic that have CSAT values

 To see additional information about each topic, right-click the topic name, hover over **Drillthrough**, and then select **Topic drillthrough** to display the Topic details dashboard.
 For more information, see [Topic details dashboard](dashboard-topic-details.md).